MyLife Opt-Out Guide: Remove Your Info in 2026

 How to Verify Removal:

-• Check the URL every few days in an incognito browser window
+- Check the URL every few days in an private browser window

-• When removed, the page should show "Profile Not Found" or redirect to the homepage
+- When processed, the page may show "Profile Not Found" or redirect to the homepage

-If your profile hasn't been removed after 20 business days, follow up with another email or phone call referencing your original request.
+If your profile still appears after 20 business days, follow up with another email or phone call referencing your original request.

 Will My Data Reappear on MyLife?